-At Bardia National Park, a lone rhino swishes out the elephant grass.
+At Bardia National Park in Nepal, a lone rhino swishes out the elephant grass.
 We stand very near, quite at the riverbank peering behind tall grass, hearing – observing – now it is slowly reaching the water, peacefully munching.
 Floating happily into the river.
 Discover Myth & Folklore of the One-horned rhinoceros also known as the Indian Rhinoceros.

 THE PEACEFUL RHINOCEROS